This BLOG On Attending Home Inspections During Home Buying Process Was UPDATED On December 3rd, 2018

-Attending home inspections are important to home buyers, and it is worthwhile for every home buyer, especially first time home buyers in attending home inspections during home buying process.
-A home inspection normally costs between $200 to $500 and is paid directly by the buyers to the home inspection company.
+Attending home inspections are important to home buyers.
+It is worthwhile for every home buyer, especially first time home buyers in attending home inspections during home buying process.
+A home inspection normally costs between $200 to $500.
+It is paid directly by the buyers to the home inspection company.

 Here is a brief explanation of that difference:

 A real estate home appraisal is required by lenders but a home inspection is not a requirement.

 - The home appraisal is ordered by the lender through an Appraisal Management Company (AMC):

 - Home inspections is paid by home buyers

 - Home appraisal determine the evaluation of the subject property that is being financed

 - Data such as square footage, type of constructions, year built, condition, number of bedrooms and bathrooms, lot size, and value is listed on the home appraisal report